apitestbase/apitestbase.github.io/_docs/en/http-stubs.md

 ![Quick Play Stub Details](../../screenshots/http-stubs/quick-play-stub-details.png)

-The meaning of the stub is that when an HTTP GET request is sent to the `Manual` mock server with URL `http://<ApiTestBaseHost>:<MockServerHttpPort>/some/thing` (like http://localhost:8094/some/thing), the mock server will return an HTTP response with status code `200` and response body `Hello!`.
+The meaning of the stub is that when an HTTP GET request is sent to the `Manual` mock server with URL `http://<ApiTestBaseHost>:<MockServerHttpPort>/some/thing` (like http://localhost:8098/some/thing), the mock server will return an HTTP response with status code `200` and response body `Hello!`.

-The default port number of the `Manual` mock server is `8094`, and it can be changed under the `Settings` tab of the mock server.
+The HTTP port number of the `Manual` mock server in the first workspace is `8098` by default (see [Mock Server Ports](#mock-server-ports)), and it can be changed under the `Settings` tab of the mock server.
 Inside ATB you can also reference this port as the implicit property `${manual.mock.server.http.port}` instead of hardcoding it.
 See [Properties](/docs/en/properties#manualmockserverhttpport).

 ### Test the Stub
-Open your browser, and go to `http://localhost:8094/some/thing`, and you'll see response body `Hello!` on the page.
+Open your browser, and go to `http://localhost:8098/some/thing`, and you'll see response body `Hello!` on the page.

 ![Quick Play Stub Invocation](../../screenshots/http-stubs/quick-play-stub-invocation.png)